Oklahoma State Highway 9: History

-The I-35 and SH-9 West interchange in Goldsby is also expected to be reconfigured into a Diverging diamond interchange.
+The I-35 and SH-9 West interchange in Goldsby was reconfigured into a diverging diamond interchange in November 2025.
 The new design is expected to "accommodate large volumes of turning traffic by shifting traffic to the left side of a divided roadway through a series of coordinated signals for safer and more efficient left turns."
-This follows a large project that reconfigured the I-35 exits at West Lindsey Street into Single Point Urban Interchange and the SH-9 east exit to a trumpet interchange in Norman.
+This follows a large project that reconfigured the I-35 exit at West Lindsey Street into a single point urban interchange and the SH-9 east exit to a trumpet interchange in Norman.
 That project started in March 2015 and was completed and opened in October 2017.